kristapsk/raspibolt-extras/joinmarket.md

 ### Running the tumbler

 Tumbler is a program that do series of CoinJoin's with various amounts and timing between them, to completely break the link between different addresses.
+Basic idea is that you can run yield generator to mix your coins slowly and get fees or your run tumbler to mix your coins faster and then you pay fees to the market makers.

 * See https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/tumblerguide.md